When are javascript filters used? And what is the syntax? All these questions will be explored in this article.

 console.log(olderThan18); // [20, 25, 30]

-JavaScript filter() method allows us to do this task in a shorter and cleaner way.
+filter() method allows us to do this task more shortly and cleanly.

 // filter method